 Well, I did the legal anime list so it was only a matter of time before I worked on the manga list.

 Admittedly though, I already have to start with a couple of extra notes before actually starting with the list.
 For starters, there’s really not a lot of legal manga sites out there.
-(Unless I missed any, that means you need to tell me in the comments or shoot an email to me.)
+(Unless I missed any, that means you need to tell me in the comments or shoot an email to me at organizationasg at gmail dot com.)
 And with the amount of manga that is out there, you can bet you’re missing a lot.
 Another note, I didn’t exactly check to find out if other countries’s online/tablet manga services are around or not.
 You can let me know if this is the case, following the format I have set in this post.
 Final note is when you check out some of these places, you notice how a good portion of these also have user submitted content or are really old.
 This is the current state of legal online manga in 2013, and at this point, it’s not changing anytime soon.

 That being said, there is legal manga out and about, and a good portion of them are available to a large audience (so don’t say there’s none out there).
 I will need your help on a few of them, as you may be able to get access to some of them in your country, but I can’t be all that certain.
 Anyways, enough of me talking about much of nothing, and let’s get to listing.